PatternAgents/Agent-MIDI-OUT-FeatherWing/README.md

 # Agent-MIDI-OUT-FeatherWing

-The PatternAgents MIDI-OUT FeatherWing allows you to connect [Adafruit Feather CPUs](https://www.adafruit.com/feather) to Musical Instruments and Controllers using the Musical Instrument Digital Interface (MIDI).
+The PatternAgents MIDI-OUT FeatherWing allows you to connect [Adafruit Feather CPUs](https://www.adafruit.com/feather) to Musical Instruments and Synthesizers using the Musical Instrument Digital Interface (MIDI).

 The PatternAgents "Featherwing & Grovey Series" boards were designed as "Everyday Electronics", a no-frills, low cost, approach to modular embedded product design.
 "Featherwing & Grovey Series" boards are similar in size to most break-out-boards (BOBs), but feature a standardized stacking pinout.